-1.15 Slaughter Rule: In Ponytail and Minors: If a team is losing by 5 runs after 5 innings or 9 or more runs after 4 innings, the game will be considered a slaughter and may end or continue at the discretion of the team that is losing the game.
-In Majors: If a team is losing by 6 or more runs after 5 innings or 11 or more runs after 4 innings, the game will be considered a slaughter and may end or continue at the discretion of the team that is losing the game.
+1.15 Slaughter Rule: In Ponytail and Minors: If a team is losing by 5 runs after 5 innings or 9 or more runs after 4 innings, the game will be considered a slaughter and may end or continue if both teams agree to do so.
+But the official result and score will be reflected without any elected extra play.

+In Majors: If a team is losing by 15 or more runs after 4 innings or 10 or more runs after 5 innings, the game will be considered a slaughter and may end or continue if both teams agree to do so.
+But the official result and score will be reflected without any elected extra play.